mbryant2025/Littlearn/littlearn-embedded/interpreter/docs/README.md

 # Interpreter

+This directory contains the source code for the Littlearn interpreter.
+The interpreter is written in C++ and is built using CMake.
+The interpreter is built for both desktop and embedded environments.
+The interpreter is built for desktop environments by default.
+To find more about the syntax of the language, see the `syntax.md` file in the `docs` directory.

 ## Build

 In the interpreter directory, use the build script to build the interpreter.

 Prior to running, navigate to `error.hpp` to configure the build environment for embedded or desktop.
+This configures the program to output to stdout or to the hardware modules (serial).

 ```cpp
 #define __EMBEDDED__ 0 // 0 for desktop, 1 for embedded